garrandall/popular-music-data/tracks/nobody-else-but-you-trey-songz.md

 Real one, I guess I'm just a fool with her
 Looking in the mirror like, ain't you scared to lose her?
 Why you acting like another man wouldn't choose her?
-You know she the only true girl, ooh girl
+You know she the only true girl, ohgirl

 I can't even lie yeah you got me falling (fall)